 Website redesign quality gate

-A development agency runs performance tests on every page template before a new website goes live.
-Pages must score 85+ on mobile to pass the quality gate and proceed to client handover.
+A development agency runs performance tests on every page template before a new website goes live for a client.
+Pages must score 85 or higher on mobile to pass the quality gate and proceed to client handover.
+This policy forces optimisation to happen during development rather than as an awkward post-launch project, and it gives the client a documented baseline showing the site shipped at a competitive performance level.
+The team includes the screenshots in their handover deliverable as proof of meeting the contracted performance commitment.

 Monthly performance monitoring

-An e-commerce manager runs a performance test on the homepage and top 5 product pages monthly.
-A sudden score drop in one month reveals a new third-party chat widget adding 800KB of JavaScript.
+An e-commerce manager runs a performance test on the homepage and top five product pages monthly as a standing operational check.
+A sudden score drop in one month reveals a new third-party chat widget that the customer support team added without consulting engineering, contributing 800KB of JavaScript and pushing LCP past three seconds.
+The manager works with support to switch the widget to load asynchronously only after the page becomes interactive, restoring performance without removing the support tool entirely.

 Developer interview technical task

-A candidate for a front-end developer role is given a failing performance test report and asked to identify the issues and their solutions — using the FixTools report as the basis for the task.
+A candidate for a front-end developer role is given a failing performance test report and asked to identify the issues and propose their solutions, using the FixTools report as the basis for the exercise.
+The exercise reveals not just technical knowledge but also prioritisation skills: a strong candidate fixes TTFB and image weight before chasing minor CSS optimisations, while a weaker candidate dives into superficial tweaks that move the score by only a point or two without addressing the root causes.

 Get better results with these expert suggestions: